-We’re big believers in the idea that clients and potential clients need to know as much as possible about their claims and the claim process so that the clients can make informed decisions when deciding how they want to proceed.
+We’re big believers in the idea that clients and potential clients need to know as much as possible about their claims and the claim process so that the clients can make informed decisions when deciding how to proceed witgh their claims.
 One of our repeated conversations is a description of the phases of a personal injury lawsuit.

 1. Filing of the lawsuit.

-The attorney files your lawsuit and notifies the other party that they have been sued.
+The attorney files your lawsuit and a process server notifies the other party that they have been sued.
 The other party then has between 20 and 30 days to file a response.

 2. Written Discovery.